axiomhq/hyperloglog/README.md

 * **sparse representation** for lower cadinalities and the loglog-beta bias correction medium and high cardinalities.
 * **4-bit register** instead of 5 (HyperLogLog) and 6 (HyperLogLog++), but most implementations use use 1 byte registers out of convinience, thus **practically saves 20% - 50% space**.

+This implementation uses the HLL++ sparse representation for lower cadinalities and the loglog-beta bias correction medium and high cardinalities.
+In general it borrows a lot from the [InfluxData's fork](https://github.com/influxdata/influxdb/tree/master/pkg/estimator/hll) of [Clark Duvall HyperLogLog++ implementation](https://github.com/clarkduvall/hyperloglog).

+## Results
-A direct comparsion with the [HyperLogLog++ implementation by Clark Duvall](https://github.com/clarkduvall/hyperloglog), gave the following results.
+A direct comparsion with the [HyperLogLog++ implementation by Clark Duvall](https://github.com/clarkduvall/hyperloglog), yielded the following results.

 | Exact | HLLPP | HLLTC |
 | --- | --- | --- |